Long-form guide (current reference)

 The most important operational points are:

-- The ORCID iD linked to the eRA Commons Personal Profile is the documented NIH persistent identifier requirement.
+• The ORCID iD linked to the eRA Commons Personal Profile is required, and the same ORCID must appear as the Persistent Identifier (PID) in the SciENcv Common Form.

 Part I: Policy landscape and implementation status

 NIH adopted the Common Forms as part of the federal disclosure-standardization effort associated with NSPM-33 and the OSTP memorandum on use of common disclosure forms.
 NIH’s implementation details are collected on the NIH Common Forms hub and in NOT-OD-26-018.
-The later timing adjustment is in NOT-OD-26-033.
+NIH’s current enforcement date is in NOT-OD-26-079.

 1.1 What changed structurally